-This document contains Science Highlights (SH) for the Greenland_Ice_Sheet_cci (GIS_cci) project for CCI+ Phase 1, in accordance to contract and SoW [AD1 and AD2].
+This document represents an update of the Science Highlights (SH) document for year 2 activities of the Greenland_Ice_Sheet_cci (GIS_cci) project for CCI+ Phase 1, in accordance to contract and SoW [AD1 and AD2].
 The central aim is to provide science highlights designed for public consumption, including illustrating images and appropriate links for more details.